patrickarlt/acetate-site/src/documentation/multiple-config-files.md

 order: 50
 ---

-As your Acetate installation grows in complexity you can reduce complexity by seperating out your configuration into multupile files with the `acetate.require` helper.
+As your Acetate installation grows in complexity you can simplify by separating your configuration into multupile files with the `acetate.require` helper.

 <code class="filename">acetate.config.js</code>